 This process removes the possibility of data and decisioning conflicts, so CMPs are not capable of defaulting in the way that DCO ad units are vulnerable.

 The nature of a technology tends to shape how we use it, and programmatic creative is no different.

 When using DCO, the amount of knowhow and setup required makes it a better fit for organizations that carefully plan campaigns months in advance.
 These kinds of optimized creatives require the entire experiment to be set up before hand.
 While it is theoretically possible to update an in-market DCO ad, because of the complexity of the technology, these updates tend to happen only when absolutely necessary.

-In contrast, the flexible nature of working with a CMP allows it to be used in a wide range of work styles, and the speed at which creatives are built in a CMP makes it ideal for teams that want to adopt a more agile approach where they are able to test concepts and learn about their audience more easily.
+In contrast, the flexible nature of working with a CMP allows it to be used in a wide range of work styles.
+The speed at which creatives are built in a CMP makes it ideal for teams that want to adopt a more agile approach to test concepts and learn about their audience more easily.
 Updating in-market ads without re-trafficking is very simple.
-Creative optimization with a CMP is a more human-driven process, where inquisitive creatives can bring their ideas to life, see how consumers interact with them in the marketplace, and then adapt without delay.
+Creative optimization with a CMP is a more human-driven process.
+Inquisitive creatives can bring their ideas to life, see how consumers interact with them in the marketplace, and then adapt without delay.